 Metallic Accents Bar

-One of the easiest ways to give your kitchen bar a fresh, eye-catching upgrade is by adding metallic accents.
-These touches bring a modern, glamorous vibe that feels inviting and stylish.
+Metallic accents are one of the easiest ways to give your kitchen bar an updated and dramatic look.
+These touches impart a modern, glamorous sensibility that is also welcoming and friendly.
 Try mixing:

-• Sleek stainless steel light fixtures to brighten the space
+- Shiny stainless steel light fixtures to illuminate the space

-• A metallic backsplash that reflects light and adds depth
+- A metallic backsplash that serves to reflect light and create depth

-• Cocktail shakers and trays as chic, functional decor
+- Cocktail shakers and trays as decor, and functional decor

 Breakfast Bar with Open Shelving